dward2/BME547/Assignments/final_image_processor.md

   + Allow the user to enter an updated CPAP pressure and upload this new pressure to the server to be retrieved by the patient-side GUI.
 The GUI should only allow integer values of 4 to 25, inclusive, to be entered and uploaded.
-  + When the user selects a new room, any information from the previous patient on the interface needs to be replaced with the information from the new room/patient or removed from the interface.
+  + When the user selects a different room from the room list on the server, any information from the previous patient displayed on the interface needs to be replaced with the information from the new room/patient selected or removed from the interface.
   + The interface should make periodic requests (at least every 30 seconds, but can be more frequent) to the server to check for any updated information for the currently selected room.
 If new CPAP data is available, those should be automatically downloaded and displayed on the interface in place of the old data.
-  + When the user wants to select a new room or historical CPAP calculated data, the choices presented should represent the most recent options on the server.
+  + When the user wants to select a different room or historical CPAP calculated data, the choices presented should represent the most recent options on the server.
 In other words, the options for choices must dynamically update, rather than be "locked in" based on what was